JudithBosmans/FW_DJ_01-1/README.md

 # FW_DJ_01-1 🎓

-This repository contains the project "FW_DJ_01-1" created by Judith Bosmans for her Bachelor's work at the Erasmus School of Brussels in Multimedia and Creative Technologies! 🌟
+Hi, I'm a third-year student!
+This repository contains the bachelor's work: "FW_DJ_01-1" for my Bachelor's work at the Erasmus School of Brussels in Multimedia and Creative Technologies! 🌟

 ## Description 🖥️